delabassee/java-lab/lab7-record.md

 Person[lastname=Doe, firstname=Jane]
 ```

-Any of the generated implmentations can be overriden.
+Do note that the generated implementations can be overridden.
 For example, change the record as follow...

 ```
 public record Person(String lastname, String firstname) {